Incheon Subway Line 2

-Incheon Subway Line 2 is a driverless, medium-capacity subway line running 29.2 km from Oryu-dong in Seo-gu to Incheon Grand Park, with 27 stations, part of the Incheon Subway system.
+Incheon Subway Line 2 is a driverless light metro line running 29.2 km from Oryu-dong in Geomdan-gu to Incheon Grand Park, with 27 stations, part of the Incheon Subway system.
 The line is also included as a part of the overall Seoul Metropolitan Subway network; Juan station has a free transfer with Seoul Subway Line 1, Geomam station connects with the AREX Line to Incheon International Airport and Seoul Station, and Seongnam also has a free transfer with Seoul Subway Line 7.

 Line 2 has aboveground sections north of Asiad Stadium and east of Namdong-gu Office.